-- Cooking Lesson: watch and learn the whole process of preparing Hudut.
-It is a traditional Fish Curry made with coconut and both green and ripe plantains.
+Cooking Lessons: watch and learn the whole process of preparing Hudut.
+It is a traditional Fish Curry made with coconut with both green and ripe plantains.
 Chat with the cook and share anecdotes.

-- Maya Center Village: This cultural hub is only 30 minutes away and offers two truly unique tours.
+Maya Center Village: This cultural hub is only 30 minutes away and offers two truly unique tours.
 Visit the Cockscomb Basin Wildlife Sanctuary and Jaguar Preserve.
-You will get there through a hiking trail in the jungle, teeming with birds, tropical wildlife, medicine trails so you can get a glimpse of herbs and plants used to relieve ailments.
-You may not see a jaguar, but you’ll see its paw prints.
-There also coatis, monkeys, jaguarundi, and many other species.
+You will get there through a hiking trail in the jungle, teeming with birds, tropical wildlife, medicine trails so you can get a glimpse of herbs, and plants used to relieve ailments.
+It is not certain that you will see a jaguar, but you’ll see its paw prints.
+There are also coatis, monkeys, jaguarundi, and many other species.
 At the end, you can refresh yourself under a cooling waterfall.